-A: I met Deirdre Schlunegger, CEO, for the first time at last year’s GFSI conference in Barcelona.
+A: I first learned about STOP during the 2013 GFSI conference in Barcelona.
 I was delighted to see a consumer group represented amongst the 1,000+ attendees.
-Talking with Deirdre, I knew I wanted to get involved and help with Stop’s work, especially in the areas of food safety advocacy and awareness.
+I knew I wanted to get involved and help with STOP’s work, especially in the areas of food safety advocacy and awareness.

 It’s never been about meeting legal requirements when it comes to preparing and selling food, that’s a given for us.
 It’s about doing what’s right—for our customers, our employees, and our families.
 Partnering with STOP helps us put a big exclamation point on this.

-When it comes to communicating with our customers, I think we can learn a lot from Stop on how to do this more effectively.
-I’m excited to dig in deeper and learn more about the programs and messaging Stop has used at the national level.
+A: Yes!
+When it comes to communicating with our customers, I think we can learn a lot from STOP on how to do this more effectively.
+I’m excited to dig in deeper and learn more about the programs and messaging STOP has used at the national level.

-Q: Why is your partnership with Stop important to you personally?
+Q: Why is your partnership with Stop Foodborne Illness important to you personally?